automata-network/docs/docs/nftfair/contracts/vault/templates/minter.md

 ### Overloaded Methods

-The following functions inherited from the `NFTFairVaultBase` have been overloaded to suit the use case for this template.
+The following functions inherited from the `NFTFairVaultBase` have been overloaded to accommodate the use case for this template.

 #### `getCategoryNftIds`